sachink4s/Zee5-Downloader/README.md

 ## Zee5 Downloader
-If you find any bugs, report at @TroJanzSupport
+If you find any bugs, report at @SK4S_BotSupport

 **My Features**: